0xRyN/QuickSched/README.md

 If it doesn't, open your browser and navigate to `http://localhost:8888/notebooks/InteractiveBenchmark.ipynb`.

 Afterwards, just follow the instructions in the Notebook to get started.

+**Note: The benchmarks PDF are done on Linux (Ubuntu 20.04) using a powerful Ryzen 9 3900X and MacOS Ventura using a less powerful Intel Core i9-9880H.
+You can check the PDF files `Interactive Scheduler Benchmarks Linux.pdf` and `Interactive Scheduler Benchmarks MacOS.pdf` for more information.**

+**This project wasn't tested on Windows.**